Nanette Gartrell: Books

 In 2008, Gartrell published My Answer Is No ...
 If That's Okay with You, a book written to help women learn to say "no" with confidence.
-The book, published by Simon & Schuster, featured interviews with successful and prominent women, including former Supreme Court Justice Sandra Day O'Connor, international AIDS activist Mary Fisher, best-selling author Danielle Steel, President of the Center for the Advancement of Women Faye Wattleton, Wall Street Journal contributing editor Peggy Noonan, breast cancer surgeon Susan Love, former First Lady Barbara Bush, and others.
+The book featured interviews with successful and prominent women, including former Supreme Court Justice Sandra Day O'Connor, international AIDS activist Mary Fisher, best-selling author Danielle Steel, President of the Center for the Advancement of Women Faye Wattleton, Wall Street Journal contributing editor Peggy Noonan, breast cancer surgeon Susan Love, former First Lady Barbara Bush, and others.
+As part of the promotion for the book, Gartrell appeared on Good Morning America, and was interviewed for numerous radio and TV programs around the United States.

-As part of the promotion for the book, Gartrell appeared on Good Morning America, and was interviewed for numerous radio and TV programs around the country.
+Gartrell is also the editor of Bringing Ethics Alive: Feminist Ethics in Psychotherapy Practice (1994), and the co-editor of Everyday Mutinies (2001).

-Gartrell is also the editor of Bringing Ethics Alive: Feminist Ethics in Psychotherapy Practice (1994); and the co-editor of Everyday Mutinies (2001).
+Gartrell was a contributor to all editions of the book The Dangerous Case of Donald Trump, beginning in 2017.